Jojoooo1/ethereum-marketplace-with-offchain-implementation/README.md

 **Additional info**

-I had not previous knowledge of Node.js and React, I mostly improved along the line and unfortunately I run out of time to refactor my code escecially api.js
+I had not previous knowledge of Node.js and React, I mostly improved along the line and unfortunately I run out of time to refactor my code especially api.js